Year 3

 RE

-In RE this half-term, the children will be investigating meanings behind symbols, specifically the tree and what it represents in their lives and also the lives of Christians and Hindus within their tradition.
+In RE this half-term, the children will be investigating the meanings behind symbols, specifically the tree and what it represents in their lives and also the lives of Christians and Hindus within their tradition.

 PE